dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleDomainIntersectionLiveItem.md

 > **`optional`** **second\_domain\_serp\_element**: [`BaseDataforseoLabsSerpElementItem`](BaseDataforseoLabsSerpElementItem.md)

-contains data on the second domain's SERP element found for the returned keyword the list of supported SERP elements can be found below
+contains data on the second domain’s SERP element found for the returned keyword the list of supported SERP elements can be found below

 #### Implementation of